 - We have a unique strategic relationship with Sunoco and its affiliates.
 Many of our refined product and crude oil pipelines and terminals are directly connected to Sunoco R&M's refineries and afford Sunoco R&M a cost-effective means to access crude oil and distribute refined products.
-In addition, we and Sunoco and its affiliates can jointly bid on potential acquisitions, and we are entitled to purchase from Sunoco and its affiliates any significant crude oil or refined product pipeline and terminalling assets, which we often refer to as logistics assets, associated with acquisitions made by Sunoco and its affiliates.
-Our acquisition of an undivided interest in the Mesa Pipe Line system in 2005 and our acquisition of a 55.3 percent equity interest (50 percent voting interest) in Mid-Valley Pipeline Company in 2006 are examples of our exercising our right to acquire logistics assets from Sunoco and its affiliates. - Our refined product pipelines and terminal facilities are strategically located in areas with high demand.
+In addition, we and Sunoco and its affiliates can jointly bid on potential acquisitions, and we are entitled to purchase from Sunoco and its affiliates any significant crude oil or refined product pipeline and terminalling assets, which we often refer to as logistics assets, associated with acquisitions made by Sunoco and its affiliates. - Our refined product pipelines and terminal facilities are strategically located in areas with high demand.
 We have a strong presence in the northeastern and midwestern United States, and our transportation and distribution assets in these regions operate at high utilization rates, providing us with a base of stable cash flows.
 Additionally, our 2008 acquisition of the MagTex products pipeline system expanded our presence in the growing refined product markets in the southwestern United States. - We have a complementary portfolio of assets that are both geographically and operationally diverse.
 Our assets include refined product pipelines and terminals in the northeastern, midwestern and southwestern United States, a crude oil terminal on the Texas Gulf Coast and crude oil pipelines in Oklahoma, Texas and Michigan.
-We also own equity interests in four refined product pipelines located in the central and western regions of the United States and in two crude oil pipelines.
-This geographic and asset diversity contributes to the stability of our cash flows.

-- Our pipelines and terminal facilities are efficient and well-maintained.
+We also own equity interests in four refined product pipelines and two crude oil pipelines located in the central and western regions of the United States.
+This geographic and asset diversity contributes to the stability of our cash flows. - Our pipelines and terminal facilities are efficient and well-maintained.
 In recent years, we have made significant investments to upgrade our asset base.
 All of our refined product pipelines and terminal facilities and many of our crude oil pipelines are automated to provide continuous, real-time operational data.
-We continually undertake internal inspection programs and other procedures to monitor the integrity of our pipelines. - Our executive officers and directors have extensive energy industry experience.
-Our executive officers and directors have broad experience in the energy industry and our management team has operated our core assets for over ten years.
+We continually undertake internal inspection programs and other procedures to monitor the integrity of our pipelines.

+Our executive officers and directors have extensive energy industry experience.
+Our executive officers and directors have broad experience in the energy industry.
 As a result, we believe that we have the expertise to execute our business strategies and manage our assets and operations effectively.
 Our general partner has adopted incentive compensation plans to closely align the interests of its executive officers with the interests of our unitholders.